5 Home Investment Themes Every Homebuyer Must Know by Heart

-Homes zoned to top-ranked schools account for 29% of all single-family homes sales of the close-in Houston market.
-The median appreciation in 10 years for these properties has reached 35%, resulting in higher resale values.
+Homes zoned to top-ranked schools account for 29% of all single-family homes sales of the close-in hottest real estate markets in Houston.
+The median appreciation in 10 years for these properties has reached 35%, resulting in higher Houston home resale price.

 Click here to see a list of Houston’s Best Schools and Its Impact On Home Values

 A house on its own is a depreciating asset.
 Typically it's the lot that determines future value.
 The lot will maintain its value (or likely appreciate) relative to the house.

 Thanks to the popularity of HGTV and shows like Fixer Upper, many buyers are looking for properties that are beautiful, bright, white, airy and have an open floor plan, whenever they are choosing the best Houston investment properties.